etienne-delestoile/etienne-delestoile.github.io/research.md

 Construction of the first public transaction-based commercial real estate indices for France using millions of DV3F property transactions and hedonic modelling.
 The project sheds light on price dynamics, non-prime segments, and financial stability implications.

-### International Digital Twin for Climate Shocks

-Development of a multi-country Digital Twin integrating physical hazard maps, firm-level financial statements, and real-estate exposures to quantify damages and solvency effects for firms and banks.
-Used to support macroprudential climate-risk analysis.

-### Land-Use & Land-Take Accounts (2008–2021)

-Creation of annual land-use and land-take accounts for all French sectors and firms using